Brian Jeffriess: Great white sharks

 In 1995, Jeffriess told The Australian that "due to the biology of this species, a sustainable fishery for the Great White is not possible."
 He was speaking as chairman of the Australian Seafood Industry Council at the time, and pressure was increasing to provide legislative protection to the species.
 As of 2015, Jeffriess maintains a moderate attitude in public towards great white sharks.
-In response to a CSIRO publication he expressed his belief in a civic responsibility "to inform the community in a scientific and rational way on numbers of whites and other sharks – and let the community make up their own minds on risks."
+In response to a CSIRO publication, he expressed his belief in a civic responsibility "to inform the community scientifically and rationally on numbers of whites and other sharks – and let the community make up their own minds on risks."

 New Zealand fur seals

-Jeffriess has supported the need to research and manage New Zealand fur seal populations in South Australia and has described them as a major problem for tuna ranchers."They are the largest cause of tuna deaths in the pontoons and (they) frighten the other tuna so they do not eat for days."
+Jeffriess has supported the need to research and manage New Zealand fur seal populations in South Australia and has described them as a major problem for tuna ranchers."They are the largest cause of tuna deaths in the pontoons and (they) frighten the other tuna, so they do not eat for days."

 Supertrawler FV Margiris

 Mr Jeffriess told the media that the tuna industry association's view was that bigger boats (like the FV Margiris) catching the quota of small pelagic fish quicker would cause less environmental impact than a large number of smaller boats fishing for longer, closer to shore.
-Jeffriess said there were already much bigger boats in Australian waters including trawl boats that stayed at sea longer than the Margiris and with much bigger nets.
-He said the issue for Port Lincoln was to ensure that the FV Margiris didn't interact with the sardine fishery and an agreement had been reached.
-On the decision to temporarily ban the FV Margiris from Australian waters, Jeffriess commented: "The minister had the right to make a political decision, and that is what he did."Jeffriess' support for the supertrawler FV Margiris attracted commentary by animal rights organisation, Animals Australia.
+Jeffriess said there were already much bigger boats in Australian waters, including trawl boats that stayed at sea longer than the Margiris and with much bigger nets.
+He said the issue for Port Lincoln was to ensure that the FV Margiris didn't interact with the sardine fishery, and an agreement had been reached.
+On the decision to temporarily ban the FV Margiris from Australian waters, Jeffriess commented: "The minister had the right to make a political decision, and that is what he did."Jeffriess' support for the supertrawler FV Margiris attracted commentary by the animal rights organisation, Animals Australia.
 The organisation drew attention to the industry's dependency on small pelagic fish to feed the tuna and pointed to its potential to impact other species such as the little penguin.